ENVIRONMENTAL LIFE CYCLE ANALYSIS: IMPOSSIBLE BURGER 2.0

 To implement strategies needed to keep global warming below a 1.5 °C rise -- as adopted by the 2016 Paris Agreement(opens in a new tab) -- we need truly sustainable options that can satisfy the growing consumer demand for meat and dairy.

-Enter Impossible Beef, made from plants.
+Enter the Impossible Burger®, made from plants.
 The average American eats approximately three burgers worth of ground beef per week, equivalent to 50 billion burgers per year.
-Impossible Beef was made for this market -- it provides nutrition, flavor, aroma, and the “beefiness” we know and love, but made from plants and with a vastly reduced environmental impact.
+The Impossible Burger was made for this market -- made with the same nutrition, flavor, aroma, and “beefiness” as meat from a cow, but made entirely from plants and with a vastly reduced environmental impact.

 HOW IT WORKS

 LCAs should be considered within the broader ecological cost of relying on livestock for meat and dairy.
-Our LCA methodology compares the potential environmental impacts of Impossible Beef Made From Plants and conventional, industrial ground beef burger from animals -- from farm field to manufacturing gate.
+Our LCA methodology compares the potential environmental impacts of Impossible Burger® and conventional, industrial ground beef burger -- from farm field to manufacturing gate.
 Here are the results per kilogram of frozen, ready-to-ship burger patty:

-Compared to conventional ground beef, Impossible Beef reduces environmental impacts -- 92% less water, 96% less land, and 91% fewer GHG emissions.
+Compared to conventional ground beef, the Impossible Burger® reduces environmental impacts across every impact category studied in this report -- 87% less water, 96% less land, 89% fewer GHG emissions, and 92% less aquatic pollutants.

 Impacts in the field are more significant than impacts from transit or production: